An Irish Coffee was the inspiration for this fabulous grown-up Irish coffee cake with Baileys Cream.

 The cake can be frozen filled or unfilled for up to 3 months but it is best frozen un-iced.

-Add 1-2 tbsp cocoa powder for a mocha flavoured cake.
+Add 1-2 tablespoon cocoa powder for a mocha flavoured cake.

 Can I use instant coffee to make this cake?

 The coffee needs to be really strong to give the cake a good coffee flavour.
 I used a double expresso shot using dark roast espresso beans from my coffee machine.
-But you can use instant coffee granules or powder, dissolve 1-2 tbsp coffee in 3 tbsp of boiling water to make it nice and strong.
+But you can use instant coffee granules or powder, dissolve 1-2 tablespoon coffee in 3 tablespoon of boiling water to make it nice and strong.

 This cake is delicious served with morning coffee, afternoon tea or as a dessert after dinner.
 But why not really spoil yourself and serve it with an Irish coffee.